BJ's Wholesale Club (BJ)

 AI Analysis | Feedback

-BJ's Wholesale Club (symbol: BJ) primarily sells to **individuals and households**, though it also caters to small businesses and organizations.
+BJ's Wholesale Club (symbol: BJ) primarily sells its products and services to individual consumers and small businesses through its membership-based warehouse club model.

 AI Analysis | Feedback